 1478 is enough.

-In this guide our goal is to establish a working
+In this guide, our goal is to establish a working

-polygon-sdk blockchain network working with IBFT consensus protocol.
+polygon-edge blockchain network working with IBFT consensus protocol.

 The blockchain network will consist of 4 nodes of whom all 4 are validator nodes, and as such are eligible for both proposing block, and validating blocks that came from other proposers.

-In order to achieve that, we will guide you through 4 easy steps:
+To achieve that, we will guide you through 4 easy steps:

 - Take a look at the list of Requirements above